liewcc/groq-agentic-mcp/README.md

 ```

 If you're using Windows, you will have to enable "Developer Mode" in Claude Desktop to use the MCP server.
 Click "Help" in the hamburger menu in the top left and select "Enable Developer Mode".

+If you want to install the MCP from code, scroll down to "Contributing".

 ## Other MCP Clients